American Ninja Warrior season 12: Night 1

 The first qualifying round featured three new obstacles, Weight for It, Ring Chaser, and Rib Run.
-Notable ninjas running the course were school teachers, medical professionals, and ICU nurses who are all making a difference on the frontlines of the COVID-19 pandemic.
+Notable ninjas running the course were school teachers, medical professionals, and ICU nurses who were all making a difference on the frontlines of the COVID-19 pandemic.
 Also, former NFL linebacker Kamerion Wimbley returned after his record-setting season in 2012, being the biggest man (240 pounds) to complete a course.
+Jody Avila won the Power Tower round, which was unaired as a result of a legal situation involving his opponent.